TakamitsuEndo/SlackToLineBot/README.md

 # SlackToLineBot
-This code is Azure Function Code to posting update of Slack to LINE bot.
+This code is Azure Function Code posting update of Slack to LINE bot.
 To make use of this, create LINE bot and enable PushAPI and set the function URL to outgoing webhook of slack.

 Please also refer to...